-Sewer Service Fees - The District will be increasing sewer service fees from \$24.50 to \$27.90 starting with the January 2023 billing cycle.
+Sewer Service Fees - The District will be increasing sewer service fees from \$27.90 to \$30.70 starting with the January 2024 billing cycle.
 The increase in sewer service fees is necessary to pay for capital improvements and system maintenance and rehabilitation projects in the next five years and to replenish the financial reserves.
-In 2022, the District has hired an outside engineering to provide a Sewer Master Plan and Sewer Rate Study to recommend sewer service fees and impact fees.
+In 2022, the District has hired an outside engineering to provide a Sewer Master Plan and Sewer Rate Study (the Study) to recommend sewer service fees and impact fees.
+A copy of the Study is available on the District's site at https://mvdst.com.

-Property Tax Revenue - the District expects the property tax revenue to increase slightly as the District is approximately 98% built-out.
+Property Tax Revenue - the District expects the property tax revenue to increase slightly, due to new growth, as the District is approximately 98% built-out.
 The District has determined that the tax rate is appropriate at the current time and does not need to be adjusted.

 Impact Fees - the District expects impact fee revenue to be about the same as the prior year as the District is 98% built-out.
-The District will be raising the impact fees in 2023 from \$1,695 to \$2,226.
+The District will be raising the impact fees in 2024 from \$2,226 to \$2,234.